vicinityh2020/vicinity-agent/docs/AGENT_API.md

-If request is received, the local object with requested VICINITY **oid** is found and the request is translated to call of related Adapter (responsible this local object) using the proper Adapter endpoint.
+If request is received, the local object with requested VICINITY **oid** is found and the request is translated to call of related Adapter (responsible for this local object) using the proper Adapter endpoint.

 #### Read local object property